cerner/terra-core/packages/terra-table/docs/guides/SingleSelectTable.md

     );
   }
 ```
-We can then stub out our static elements
+We can then implement the unpack of our data into our row cells.
 ```jsx
   const createCell = cell => (
     <Cell key={cell.key}>